Republicans seize on immigration as border crossings surge

 WASHINGTON (AP) — Delegation trips to the border.
 Apocalyptic warnings.
-A flurry of press conferences.
+A flurry of new conferences.

 Republicans still divided over former President Donald Trump’s legacy are seizing on his signature campaign issue, turning their focus to immigration as they try to regain the political upper hand.